-The device consists of a control box and two pulsers, which are connected by six-foot wires.
+The TheraTapper kit consists of a control box and two pulsers, which are connected by six-foot wires.
 Vibration from the pulsers creates tactile stimulations in the brain and has been shown to have a positive effect on several mental health and addiction disorders.

 Anxiety, post-traumatic stress disorder (PTSD), drug addiction, and alcoholism can all be treated using ABS and EMDR.

-TheraTappers and EMDR treatment have several impactful benefits for patients.
+TheraTappers and EMDR treatment have several impactful mental and physical health benefits for patients.
 They help with:

 When treating patients who suffer from addiction, it is essential to address any traumatic events or touchpoints that could be leading to addictive behaviors.
 Addressing these issues is necessary for a full recovery from addiction.

 There are eight stages of treatment for EMDR:

 - History and treatment planning